What polling shows about Trump's pivot from immigration to crime

-WASHINGTON (AP) — President Donald Trump's recent focus on crime in Washington D.C. and other big cities has come as views of his handling of immigration — the early focus of his second term — had been flagging as polls signaled rising concerns that he was taking his mass deportation campaign too far, an analysis by The Associated Press shows.
+WASHINGTON (AP) — President Donald Trump’s recent focus on crime in Washington and other big cities came as views of his handling of immigration — the early focus of his second term — had been souring, a new analysis by The Associated Press shows.

 Trump's approach to crime is now a clear strength for him, according to a new poll from The AP-NORC Center for Public Affairs Research.
-It found about half of U.S. adults — 53% — approve of his approach, higher than support his handling of immigration, the economy or the Russia-Ukraine war.
-That's despite outcry from D.C. residents and Democratic leaders over his takeover of the city’s police department and his deployment of the National Guard and the fact that violent crime is down both in Washington and across the nation following a pandemic-era spike.
+It found about half of U.S. adults, 53%, approve of his approach, higher than support his handling of immigration, the economy or the Russia-Ukraine war.
+That's despite outcry from Washington residents and Democratic leaders over his takeover of the city’s police department and his deployment of the National Guard and the fact that violent crime is down both in Washington and across the nation following a coronavirus pandemic-era spike.

 Trump's tough-on-crime turn happened alongside a small boost in his overall approval rating.
 Just under half, 45%, of Americans now approve of his performance as president, up from 40% in July.

-Note: This story has been corrected to show the spelling of the pollster’s surname is Ayres, not Ayers.